mhazaa/shapeshifter.js/README.md

 **colorSpeed | number**: The speed polygons will change color.
 Default value is 0.07

-**defaultSpeed | number**: The default speed all the other unset speed properities take.
+**defaultSpeed | number**: The default speed all the other unset speed properties take.
 Default value is 0.07

 **scale | number**: The size of the initial SVG.
 1 == 100% of the container div width.
 The SVGs your transform to will just be sized relatively to the first.
-So make sure they're all similiar size when you export them.
+So make sure they're all similar size when you export them.

 **center | boolean**: Center the SVG inside the container.
 Otherwise they stay on the top left of the container.